coin-or/CoinUtils/README.md

 It is distributed under the auspices of the [COIN-OR Foundation](https://www.coin-or.org)

-The CoinUtils website is https://github.com/coin-or/CoinUtils.
+The CoinUtils development site is https://github.com/coin-or/CoinUtils.

 ## CITE